Community-Guardian/nnp-smart-roster-compose/docs/security-compliance-specifications.md

 ## Introduction

-This document outlines comprehensive security and compliance requirements for the NNP Smart Roster System implementation.
+This document outlines comprehensive security and compliance requirements for the Signox LogX System implementation.
 It addresses data protection, privacy regulations, security controls, and compliance frameworks to ensure the system meets all security and regulatory requirements.

 ---